scummvm/scummvm/doc/docportal/other_platforms/ios.rst

     mkdir build

-Copy the contents of the ``scummvm-ios7-libs-v2`` folder you extracted earlier into the ``build`` directory, using either the Finder, or the command line as follows:
+Move the contents of the ``scummvm-ios7-libs-v3`` folder you extracted earlier into the ``build`` directory, using either the Finder, or the command line as follows:

 .. code-block::

-    cp -r ~/Downloads/scummvm-ios7-libs-v2/* ~/build/
+    mv ~/Downloads/frameworks ~/build/

 If your downloaded iOS library folder is not in the Downloads folder as it is in the preceding example, change the path to where the folder actually is.